 It is hard to imagine today, but in the early 1960’s having an electric guitar in your home was rare.
 In fact, it was likely that your parents were steering you in the direction of accordion lessons.
 Yikes!
 The Beatles – and of course others – stopped all that.
 Suddenly, electric guitars were #1 on every kids Christmas list.
 Companies that had been manufacturing Accordions for 20 years, retooled for electric guitars.
 EKO was at the forefront, and within 2 years they were shipping over 10,000 electric guitars to USA per year.
 For most North American kids, including myself, their first guitar was an EKO or some Japanese import.
 Fender, Gibson, Gretsch, Rickenbacker… these were all too expensive for our parents to buy for us.
 Hence, the foreign guitar manufacturers gave us what we wanted.
 Tip of the iceberg!

 Here I’ve highlights a few of my 60’s guitars, but it only scratches the surface.
-If you would like to add YOUR 60’s guitar story, please email me.
+You’ll see the inspiration for launching Eastwood Guitars in these images below.

 Below: A nifty 1959 Fender Musicmaker.
 I took it to the local luthier and asked him to refinish it, to remove the awful sticker.
 He said, “What?!
 That’s a Vintage Sticker!”
 It took me a while, but now I see his point of view.
-A couple of Fender Duo-Sonics.
-I guess I need a Mustang.
-Got one?
+A couple of Fender Duo-Sonics, which were the inspiration for the Warren Ellis Tenor Series.
 The Airline Guitars were sold through Montgomery Ward.

 Below: Perhaps my favorite 1960’s guitars, the Domino’s.
 I have owned many Domino Californian’s over the years (the VOX Phantom copy).
 They are fun to fix up and fun to play.
 Domino made one of the better quality reproduction guitars in the late sixties.
 The Spartan pickguard was autographed by Edwyn Collins.